Adweeb252/my-own-redis-Csharp/README.md

 - Handshakes will happen automatically, and you will receive a final console message:
   **"Slave is connected to the master."**

-12. Implemented Single Replica Propagation:
+12. Implemented Single and Multiple Replica Propagation:

-- **If you use a write command in master like Set or Del, it will propagate to the connected Slave**
+- **If you use a write command in master like Set or Del, it will propagate to the connected Slaves**